 - Shutting down product operation may activate an alarm in an upstream (central) system.
-Before shutting down, take appropriate measures.
-These include applying an inhibit (point skip) at the upstream (central) system.
+Before shutting down product operation, apply an inhibit (point skip) at the upstream (central) system.
 Additionally, check the devices connected to the external output of the product and the external contact output terminals to determine whether it is acceptable to turn off the power to those devices. - If a UPS is connected, the UPS will continue to operate if the system power is on, even if the main power switch is turned off.